turboflakes/crunch/README.md

     -c, --config-path <FILE>
             Sets a custom config file path.
 The config file contains 'crunch' configuration variables. [default: .env]

+        --github-pat <github-pat>
+            Github Personal Access Token with read access to the private repo defined at 'stashes-url'.

     -s, --stashes <stashes>
             Validator stash addresses for which 'crunch view', 'crunch flakes' or 'crunch rewards' will be applied.
 If needed specify more than one (e.g. stash_1,stash_2,stash_3).